 To uphold and defend: The Constitution of the United States of America, and the State of California, including the United States Bill of Rights seen as inalienable and given by our creator to free men that they may remain free.

 To support our County Sheriff's Department.
-To ensure that all citizens regardless of race, color, religion, sex, physical characteristics, or national origin shall have the right and opportunity to due process of the law as established and guaranteed by the Great Document which guides this Great Nation.
+To ensure that all citizens regardless of race, color, religion, sex, physical characteristics, or national origin shall have the right and opportunity to due process of the law as established and guaranteed by the United States Constitution.

 To provide support to our communities in the event of any state and/or national disaster or emergency, through the participation in CERT, local town activities and in support of our local governments and County Sherriff